websurfin/websurfin.github.io/_pages/about.md

 layout:             page
 title:              About
 permalink:          /about/
-modified_date:      2021-12-02 23:30:00 -0400
+modified_date:      2024-08-01 07:50:00 -0800
 ---
 Hi there, I am Tommy White.
-This website is meant to serve as a professional portfolio of sorts for me as I make the transition into the CS industry.
+This website is meant to serve as a professional portfolio of sorts for me as I work in the CS and AI industries.

 Here are the footnotes about me:
-* I am originally from Bellevue, Washington, a suburb of Seattle.
+* I grew up in Bellevue, Washington, a suburb of Seattle.
-* I graduated with my undergraduate degree from Cal Poly SLO with a major in computer science with a minor in data science
+* I graduated with my undergraduate degree from Cal Poly SLO with a major in computer science and a minor in data science.
-* After about two years as a PhD student/research assistant in a fast-paced lab focusing on the intersection between security problems and ML, I ended up leaving my lab during the pandemic.
+* I spent about 2.5 years as a PhD student/research assistant at Dartmouth in a fast-paced lab focusing on the intersection between security problems and ML, but I ended up leaving my lab during the pandemic to pursue further career/personal growth as well as stability in industry.
-* I am set to graduate with a Master's in Computer Science at the end of this term (courses are done, some paperwork remaining).
+* I graduated with a Masters degree in Computer Science in December 2021.
+* I have worked at American Express since 2022 in the space of AI/ML applied research.
-* I am now [looking for work](/about/#looking-for-work), starting immediately, in the fields of machine learning, data science/engineering, cybersecurity, or more general backend software engineering.
+* I am not actively [looking for work](/about/#looking-for-work), though I maintain interest in exciting opportunities in the fields of machine learning, data science/engineering, cybersecurity, or more general backend software engineering.
-    * Skills include Python (including pandas/numpy/tensorflow/keras/sklearn/etc), C++, Java, LaTex/Markdown, Git, R/ggplot, Linux/bash programming, distributed computation, large-scale computation, deep learning, graph neural networks, social network analysis, and more.
+    * Skills include Python (including pandas/numpy/pytorch/dask/tensorflow/keras/sklearn/etc), C++, Java, LaTex/Markdown, Git, R/ggplot, Linux/bash programming, distributed computation, large-scale computation, deep learning, work with LLMs, graph neural networks, social network analysis, and more.
-    * [See here for my resume](https://github.com/websurfin/hire-me/blob/main/latex/resume/main.pdf), as available publicly, on Github.
+    * [See here for an old version of my resume](https://github.com/websurfin/hire-me/blob/main/latex/resume/main.pdf), as available publicly, on Github.
 Reach out to me if you need more details than I make available here.
 * Hobbies include skiing/snowboarding, surfing, paddleboarding, playing soccer/tennis, watching soccer/football, and hiking.

 If you want more details, see the rest of the content in this page as well as my [projects page](/proj/).